xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 What about your Wi-Fi?
 The same principle applies because they use the same technology.
 If your WiFi firmware has an exploitable bug (and it probably has a few), could a malicious neighbor trick it into modifying your system memory?
 Your neighbors are probably decent people, but what about people at a random coffee shop or a hotel?
 What if you're responsible for trade secrets or important research data—does a targeted attack sound so unlikely then?

 These risks are why Qubes draws boundaries around USB and network devices.
-In fact, they're special boundaries: Qubes uses a technology called **VT-d**, which means that it can assign a separate memory segment to each device.
-If the device goes rogue, it can only modify its own memory segment.
+In fact, they're special boundaries: Qubes uses a technology called **VT-d**, which means that it can—at the hardware level—**assign a device directly to a security domain**.
+If the device goes rogue, **it can only modify the memory within its assigned security domain**.

 So in short, USB and network devices are attack vectors because they have direct memory access.
 Qubes isolates them at the hardware level and wraps them in their own security boundaries—called `sys-usb` and `sys-net`.